vectara/vectara-ingest/README.md

 ##### `index_url()`

 This is probably the most useful method.
-It takes a URL as input and extracts the content from that URL (using the `playwright` and `Goose3` libraries), then sends that content to Vectara using the standard indexing API.
+It takes a URL as input and extracts the content from that URL (using the `playwright` library), then sends that content to Vectara using the standard indexing API.
 If the URL points to a PDF document, special care is taken to ensure proper processing.
-Please note that we use `Goose3` to extract the main (most important) content of the article, ignoring links, ads and other not-important content.
-If your crawled content has different requirements you can change the code to use a different extraction mechanism (html to text).
+Please note that the special flag `remove_boilerplate` can be set to true if you want the content to be stripped of boilerplate text (e.g. advertising content).
+In this case the indexer uses `Goose3` and `justext` to extract the main (most important) content of the article, ignoring links, ads and other not-important content.

 ##### `index_file()`